Mycorrhizal Fungi

 And here’s a much more detailed mycorrhizal list (pdf) if you are looking for something in particular.

-Please note that there are a few plants that do not respond to either endo or ectomycorrhizal fungi, namely members of the brassica family (broccoli, Brussels sprouts, cabbage, cauliflower, collards, kale, and rutabaga); members of the Ericaceae family (rhododendron and azalea, blueberry, cranberry, heath and heather, huckleberry, lingonberry), as well as beets, mustard, spinach, and orchids.
+Please note that there are a few plants that do not respond to either endo or ectomycorrhizal fungi, namely members of the Brassica family (broccoli, Brussels sprouts, cabbage, cauliflower, collards, kale, and rutabaga); also, beets, mustard, spinach, and orchids.
+Although members of the Ericaceae family (rhododendron and azalea, blueberry, cranberry, heath and heather, huckleberry, lingonberry) are now known to have fungal partners, they do not partner with the fungal species in Root Rescue.
+As far as I know, there are currently no ericoid mycorrhizal fungi products commercially available in Canada.

 Mycorrhizal Fungi Products